mui/mui-x/docs/data/data-grid/aggregation/aggregation.md

 getAggregationPosition={(groupNode) => groupNode == null ? 'footer' : null}
 ```

-The demo below shows the _sum_ aggregation on the groups footers but not the top-level footer:
+The demo below shows the _sum_ aggregation on the footer of each group but not on the top-level footer:

 {{"demo": "AggregationGetAggregationPosition.js", "bg": "inline"}}